Command line tools for OA4MP

 Configuration

 The tool uses a standard configuration file exactly like the server.
-Indeed, you can just point the tool at the server configuration file.
+Indeed, you can (and generally should) just point the tool at the server configuration file.
 You will need to supply the name of the configuration in the file you want to use.
-Aliases can be quite handy here.
+Configuration file aliases (these are internal to the can be quite handy here.
 Given the abilities of the CLI to do quick copies of the store, it pays to have a backup (file) store configured and occasionally simple copy the active store to that.
 There are many possible uses.
-It is assumed that the tools are installed in a location called $OA4MP_HOME.
+It is assumed that the tools are installed in a location called $OA4MP_SERVER.
 Normally the default for this is

 The assumption of the script is that files are in the following directory structure

-• $OA4MP_HOME/bin/oa4mp-cli - the script for running this.
+• $OA4MP_SERVER/bin/cli - the script for running this.
 Be sure it is set to be executable.

 Help!